NathanaelBenjamin/grid-practice/README.md

 # an exercise on grids and flexboxes.
-The link to te published pages - https://nathanaelbenjamin.github.io/grid-practice/
+The link to the published pages - https://nathanaelbenjamin.github.io/grid-practice/